West Liberty University: Alumni

 Alumni Park was home to three black granite pyramids displaying the engraved names of alumni and friends of West Liberty University.
 Alumni Park was located in the "heart" of the campus – just outside Main Hall and adjacent to the Union, at the edge of the 'quad'.
 In the summer of 2017, these structures were removed due to deterioration.
 A replacement wall of alumni and friends is expected to be erected within the breezeway of Main Hall.
+Currently, a fire globe is situated in Alumni Park.